SudhirVS/postgres-ha/ha/docs/README.md

 ### Step 4 — Access Supabase Studio

-Open `http://localhost:8000` in your browser.
+Open `http://<your-host-ip>:8000` in your browser.
 Login with `DASHBOARD_USERNAME` / `DASHBOARD_PASSWORD` from `.env`.

+For AWS EC2, replace `<your-host-ip>` with your instance's public IP and ensure port `8000` is open in the Security Group.

 ---